 Douglas Cherokee employees may be promoted/transferred to other positions upon the recommendation of the supervisor and/or Program Director subject to the approval of the Executive Director.
-If the position is not filled with a current DCEA employee, it should then be advertised through the news media.
+If the position is not filled with a current DCEA employee, it should then be advertised through the Agency's intranet and externally with sources appropriate for the position being filled.
 The Director of Human Resources will place all newspaper advertisements.
 Newspaper advertisements should run at least once.
 In some instances, where turnover in certain positions is high, it may be more economical to place a newspaper ad twice per year for those positions and pull from that applicant pool as the need arises.
 Field staff positions will be advertised in the county in which the person will be employed.
 Announcements should include duties, qualifications and deadline for applications, Equal Opportunity Employer statement, and to whom the applications should be sent.